 Most people associate roaches with dirt and debris; however, even the cleanest and most sanitary homes are susceptible to a roach infestation.
 These pests need three things to thrive: Food, water and shelter.
 If your home can offer those three things (which surely, it can,) then you run the risk of an infestation.

 Being able to detect a roach infestation as soon as possible is vital.
 The sooner you can identify your home has been invaded, the sooner you can treat the problem and prevent it from growing into an even larger one.
 In order to catch those nasty critters before the wreck absolute havoc on your home, keep an eye out for these five signs.
-If you notice any of these signs, you should contact a professional long island exterminator as soon as possible.

 A Roach Sighting